ashafer01/laurelin/README.rst

 View documentation on `ReadTheDocs <http://laurelin-ldap.readthedocs.io/en/latest/index.html>`_.

+Please star the repo on `GitHub <https://github.com/ashafer01/laurelin>`_ if you like the project!

 Named for one of the Two Trees of Valinor in Tolkien lore.

     Laurelin, which means 'Golden-song' in the Quenya tongue, bore shining golden leaves, the Light from which mingled